bastianth/solar/README.md

 This repository is about a solar installation and a combined DIY-battery at a German house.
 Goal of the hard- and software is to keep the feed-in to the public grid around zero, charge the battery by solar energy and use the stored energy if needed.

-I am mainly talking about the situation in houses with a few ore one family living in.
-In dense urban areas these installations are quite often not possible.
+I am mainly talking about the situation in houses with one family living in.
+In dense urban areas these installations are quite often not possible but many Germans do live in small and mid sized villages!

 The system is attached to the public grid - it is at this moment not capable of providing power during a blackout as it uses small grid inverters (they only work with a provided frequency on the AC-Side by the grid).